I am a final-year Ph.D. Candidate in Computer Science at Simon Fraser

-I built GraphBolt and DZiG to perform
+I built GraphBolt and DZiG to perform incremental

-with provable correctness guarantees.
+correctness guarantees.

 Research Interests